Top recruit spurns Florida St to play for Prime, Jackson St

 Top 100 players rarely sign outside the traditional college football power programs that play in the strongest conferences such as the Southeastern Conference and Big Ten.

-Jackson State competes at a level several rungs down from those conferences in the second tier of Division I football, the Championship Subdivision.
+Jackson State competes at a level several rungs below those conferences in the second tier of NCAA Division I football, the Championship Subdivision.
 Schools like Jackson State rarely if ever sign three-star players.
 Hunter is one of several dozen five-star prospects in the 2022 recruiting class.

 A longtime member of the Southwestern Athletic Conference, Jackson State won its first SWAC title since 2007 last month.

-‘We’re going to shock the country," Sanders said Tuesday on Barstool Sports' “Unnecessary Roughness” podcast.
+‘We’re going to shock the country," Sanders said Tuesday, the eve of the opening of the early signing period, on Barstool Sports' “Unnecessary Roughness” podcast.
+Sanders has his own podcast on Barstool, “21st and Prime,” and is a regular contributor to the company's most popular show, “Pardon My Take.”

 Hunter had been expected to sign with Florida State as college football's early signing period opened on Wednesday.
 He had given a non-binding verbal commitment to FSU in March and was considered the centerpiece of what the Seminoles hoped to be a recruiting class that would turn around the fortunes of a struggling superpower.

-Florida State has won three national championships, most recently in 2013, but the program has fallen on hard times recently, with three straight losing seasons under two coaches.
+Florida State has won three national championships, most recently in 2013, but the program has fallen on hard times recently, with four straight losing seasons under two coaches.

+“We’ve had 14 great young men that have joined our program today," Florida State coach Mike Norvell told reporters at his signing day news conference.
+"That’s going to be our focus.”

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.appodcasts.com